 In reality the whales are at least 100 yards away (the legal approach limit) and usually much further.
 You’ll be alerted when an active group is spotted, but there’s no way to know when one might actually breach; and a breach actually lasts just a couple of seconds.
 Spend those seconds fiddling with the zoom and you’ll get shots like this:

 Better to zoom out to something like 100mm, aim at the activity, wait for a leap, then get a burst.
 Here’s one of the better ones I captured:

-It’s a nice photo on Facebook.
+That’s a nice photo for Facebook.
 But here’s the entire frame:

-And here’s another pair locked in a Sumo contest in which one has actually gotten cut and is bleeding.
+And here’s another pair locked in a Sumo contest in which one has actually gotten cut and is bleeding – something very rarely seen.

 In the end, you choose between trying to get photos or just enjoying the experience, and both choices are correct.
 I got off the boat sort of wondering “what did I just see?”
-On the other hand, I like having the photos I was able to get, as memories of a fantastic day.
+On the other hand, I like having the photos as memories of a fantastic day.

 So how did your whale watching session go?
 With photography, failure is always an option.
 Did you taste victory or go down in defeat?